abortionresources/abortionresources.github.io/README.md

-(for now, just to get information and links out quickly, the information/links may be somewhat disorganized.
-Hopefully it will continually get more organized.)
+<sup> (for now, just to get information and links out quickly, the information/links may be somewhat disorganized.
+Hopefully it will continually get more organized.) </sup>

 ## Websites